sc2iq/sc2info/service/README.md

-# sc2-api
+# SC2INFO Service

-GraphQL API for StarCraft 2 units, buildings, weapons, and more.
+GraphQL API for StarCraft 2 Units, Buildings, Weapons, and More.